-One issue with cloud computing is the level of access, and that it is not immune to hackers.
+One risk with cloud computing is the different levels of access available at any one time to your users.
+When this is mismanaged it can make attacks from hackers much more likely.
 To avoid this, prioritising secure access management is important.
-Using multi-factor authentication is one of the more common ways to do this, alongside reactive hacker systems such as a mass account log out and password reset.
+Using multi-factor authentication is one of the more common ways to do this, alongside reactive hacker systems such as a mass account logout and password reset.

-It is also important to grant different teams access to the things only they need access to; for example, the design team does not need access to financial information and sensitive HR documentation.
+It is also important to only grant your teams access to the things that they need; for example, the design team does not need access to financial information or sensitive HR documentation.
+So they will need a different level of access to an HR representative.
+Managing the levels of access should be left with a senior member of staff and no passwords or other important information should be stored where they can be easily accessed.

 2 – Data Loss

-Another common risk associated with cloud computing is accidental data loss.
-Losing important data, whether due to software or user error can, at minimum, be incredibly frustrating, having the potential to lead to substantial income and work output losses.
-A simple way to mitigate the damage of data loss is having offline backups of templates, important client information and sensitive employee data.
+Another common risk with cloud computing is accidental data loss.
+Losing important data, whether due to software or user error can, be incredibly frustrating.
+This has the potential to lead to substantial income and work output losses.
+A simple way to reduce the damage of data loss is having offline backups of templates, important client information, and sensitive employee data.
+Another way to deal with this is by giving each employee their own backup hard disk which is protected.

 3 – Viruses and Malware

-Being on the cloud makes you and your business vulnerable to malware and virus attacks.
-With an abundance of software, extensions and websites out there to help you, it’s vital to use trustworthy platforms with either positive Google reviews, an industry-trusted image and HTTPS websites.
+Being on the cloud potentially makes you and your business more vulnerable to malware and virus attacks.
+With an abundance of software, extensions, and websites out there to help you.
+It is vital to use trustworthy platforms with either positive Google reviews, an industry-trusted image, and HTTPS websites.
 Additionally, it’s important to ensure that your cloud service provider has systems in place that can deal with malware and potential viruses.

 4 – Ineffective API

-All cloud-based solutions use APIs to enable the end-user to access and configure the software.
-With this in mind, APIs present a security risk as they can be easily changed, and if not programmed securely, can result in issues.
+Another risk with cloud computing comes from using an ineffective API.
+All cloud-based solutions use APIs to enable the end user to access and configure the software to their desired layout.
+With this in mind, APIs present a security risk as they can be easily changed if they are not programmed securely.
 To avoid this, various access points to an API need to be secured on both the client and developer sides.
+Make sure to check with your cloud service provider that this is possible before commencing with any long-term contracts.

 5 – Reduced customer/client numbers